Table of Contents

 World Championships Glory

-The pinnacle of Anju’s career came at the 2003 World Championships in Athletics held in Paris.
-She made history by winning the bronze medal in the long jump, becoming the first Indian woman to achieve such a feat at the World Championships.
-This historic win was a significant milestone not only for Anju but also for Indian athletics, showcasing the potential of Indian athletes on the global stage.
+The defining moment of Anju Bobby George’s career came at the 2003 World Championships in Athletics held in Paris.
+She won the bronze medal in the long jump and created history by becoming the first Indian woman athlete to win a medal at the World Championships.

 Olympic Journey